pereira-andre/Scarpy/README.md

 ### License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for more details.

+This translated README maintains the structure and content of the original, ensuring clarity and coherence in English.